oodzchen/draggable.js/README.md

 ##Config Options
 The second parameter of the Draggable function is an object of config options:
 - **positioned** Boolean *( default: true )* - set the draggable elements positioned
+- **dragElements** Array or Nodelist - a collection of DOM elements, which will be the drggable area
 - **onDrag** Function - runs when start drag
 - **onDrop** Function - runs when end drag